-- Launched the Emergency Plan for Epidemic Prevention and Control and set up the epidemic prevention and control team to cope with the possible spread of the COVID-19 in offices, production plants and dormitories; - > Set up isolation measures for employees returning to offices, production plants and dormitories from the epidemic areas; - Conducted sterilisation in the entire factory area, including offices, production workshops, warehouses, dormitories, canteens, washrooms, etc. and keep sterilisation record; - Strictly controlled the access of personnel to the production plant area.
-All employees and visitors must wear a surgical mask, measure body temperature, fill in personal health conditions form and sanitise their hands and ensure that they do not have any suspected symptoms of infection before accessing to the production plant area; - The driver must sterilise the interior and exterior of the vehicles every time before and after using the vehicles and all personnel must wear a surgical mask when using company vehicles; - Non-company vehicles must be sterilised before accessing to production plant area; - Ensured sufficient stock of the COVID-19 prevention materials, such as thermometers, disinfection sprayers, hand sanitisers and surgical masks; - Required employees to use electronic communication, reminded employees to keep safe social distance from others; - > Employees must wear a surgical mask at work and be aware of hand hygiene; - > Implemented staggered work, and arranged shuttle bus and work from home for employees; and - > Strengthened the hygiene management in canteens, strictly limit the number of persons and keep safe distance for staff sharing table, employees shall avoid eating together and implemented staggered meal time.
+- > Launched the Emergency Plan for Epidemic Prevention and Control and set up the epidemic prevention and control team to cope with the possible spread of the COVID-19 in offices, production plants and dormitories; - Conducted sterilisation in the entire factory area, including offices, production workshops, warehouses, dormitories, canteens, washrooms, etc. daily and kept sterilisation record; - > Strictly controlled the access of personnel to the production plant area.
+All employees and visitors must wear a surgical mask, measure body temperature, fill in personal health conditions form and sanitise their hands and ensure that they do not have any suspected symptoms of infection before accessing the production plant area; - The driver must sterilise the interior and exterior of the vehicles every time before and after using the vehicles and all personnel must wear a surgical mask when using company vehicles; - > Non-company vehicles must be sterilised before accessing to production plant area; - Ensured sufficient stock of the COVID-19 prevention materials, such as thermometers, disinfection sprayers, hand sanitisers and surgical masks; - Required employees to use electronic communication, reminded employees to keep safe social distance from others; - > Employees must wear a surgical mask at work and be aware of hand hygiene; and - > Strengthened the hygiene management in canteens, strictly limited the number of persons and kept safe distance for staff sharing table, employees shall avoid eating together and implemented staggered meal time.